Utah USDA Rural Loan

 - lower interest rates specific to government loans

 - no mortgage insurance, just a very low annual fee

 - more house for your dollar, due to the rural location requirement (and more time spent NOT IN TRAFFIC!)

-Just like Utah FHA loans have an Up Front Mortgage Insurance fee, and an Annual Mortgage Insurance fee, Utah USDA loans have a Guarantee Fee and an Annual Guarantee Fee.
+Just like Utah FHA loans have an Up Front Mortgage Insurance fee, and an Annual Mortgage Insurance fee, the Utah USDA loan has a Guarantee Fee, and an Annual Guarantee Fee.